diegofrodrigues/simple-webshop/README.md

 # Simple Webshop

-This project was created for technical testing at Etec, the project consists of a simple website with product page and frontend cart built in Reactjs and API backend built in Laravel.
+This project was created for technical testing at Eité, the project consists of a simple website with product page and frontend cart built in Reactjs and API backend built in Laravel.

-## instaall
+## install

 ```
 git clone